NumyAddon/FramexmlAnnotations/README.md

    - "methods" for a given mixin
    - inheritence through `CreateFromMixins`
  - Global functions
+   - for now disabled, using Ketho's annotations, and including the wow source as workspace libraries is probably better

 prerequisites to run this yourself:
 - PHP 8.3